 That’s what we want: resilience.

-When a child is allowed to express their suffering by crying, with the safety and support of those around them, they come to realise that the suffering passes, and that they can handle it.
-They become resilient.
-And, because they realise the suffering passes, they also become stoic.
+When a child is allowed to express their suffering by crying, with the safety and support of those around them, they come to realise that they can experience the suffering without being obliterated by it.
+By ‘coming out the other side’ they learn (at a subconscious level of course) that they can handle a situation.
+They feel resilient.
+And, because they realise the suffering passes, they tend to in future suffer less.
+The fear behind it, the turmoil, has gone.
+And because they tend to suffer less, they also become stoic.

 When we cry it’s as though we dissemble, and when we assemble again we are a little more solid than we were before.